junerockwell/ghcc_admin/README.md

 > This template is Vue 2.0 compatible.

-> No need for configure for SPA.
+> No need to configure for SPA.
 Simply type `npm install` and make page components.
 And, be sure to have links of those pages in the `router.js` file and in the `HeaderBar.vue` if necessary.

 ## Documentation